youngkd/MSPSP-InstLib/README.md

 The instance generator provided here was developed by Young *et al.* 2017 and was originally created by Almeida *et al.* 2015.
 It can be found in `gen-inst/`.

+The full details of the implementation of the instance generator can be found in Almeida *et al.* 2015.

 ## Solutions

 The full results found by Young *et al.* 2017 can be found in the `results/` directory.
 These results were obtained using the MiniZinc model which can be found in the `models/` directory.
+A discussion of the model given here and the various formulations which were considered, can be found in Young *et al.* 2017.

+Together with the model used to achieve the final results provided, a series of other scripts have been included in the `models/support-scripts/` directory.
+These include shell scripts used to run the model across subsets of the data, a Python script to process the output data and other assorted shell scripts.

 ## References